pivotal/workstation-setup/README.md

 ## Analytics

-The tool will send anonymous user data to our Google Analytics account, so we can see what command line arguments are popular.
+> The tool will send anonymous user data to our Google Analytics account, so we can see what command line arguments are popular.
 You can disable this:
 ```
 # Remove unnecessary languages when running command
 SKIP_ANALYTICS=1 ./setup.sh java ruby node golang c docker
 ```
 This will also disable brew's [data collection](https://github.com/Homebrew/brew/blob/master/docs/Analytics.md).

+### Note
+Voom thinks this is really shady.
+We deleted this file.

 ## Having problems?